the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/resources/resource_dissecting_the_command_line/_index.md

 title: Dissecting the command line
 type: resource
 ---
-## Dissecting the command line
+We've already used a lot of commands to help us navigate Terminal.
+Let's take a deeper look at what we're actually doing when we type commands in the command line.

 {{< tabs "dissecting-command-line" >}}
 {{< tab "Video Explanation" >}}
 {{< youtube id="oJzQws-G7WU" >}}
 {{< /tab >}}

 {{< tab "Text Explanation" >}}
-We've already used a lot of commands to help us navigate Terminal.
-Let's take a deeper look at what we're actually doing when we type commands in the command line.

 ```shell
 TEA-JWOLF:cs9 jwolf$ ls